 What everyone’s doing now, though, isn’t remote working—it’s lockdown working.
 Lockdown working takes cabin fever to a new level, and demands different solutions.

-Our team members are based across Europe, North America, South America, and Asia-Pacific—each under different levels of lockdown.
+Our team members are based across Europe, North America, and South America—each under different levels of lockdown.
 We asked them what they are doing to overcome cabin fever.

 We’re aware that cabin fever is the least of many people’s problems right now.
 Many of our family, friends, and followers are having to endure much tougher challenges.